 - Vision Mātauranga

 Theme leader – Kāhui Kaihautu Te Taka Keegan.

-It integrates western science and mātauranga Māori (knowledge) to explore new opportunities to build a prosperous, technology-driven economy.
+Vision Mātauranga guides researchers on how to integrate western science with mātauranga Māori (knowledge) to explore new opportunities to build a prosperous, technology-driven economy.

 Theme leader – Don Cleland.

 New Zealand has a small, vibrant hi-technology processing and manufacturing sector.
 This Theme aims to advance the sector’s reputation as a leader in smart, green, manufacturing processes and materials.

 These lead to products, services and processes that position New Zealand’s brand well in premium export markets.